syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Working-with-Ribbon.md

     *	Reordering of the ToolStripTabItem.
     *	Adding panel items to the ToolStripTabItem.

-5. **Collapse the Ribbon** – If the ribbon is in maximized state this option will minimize the ribbon.
+5.**Collapse the Ribbon** – If the ribbon is in maximized state this option will minimize the ribbon.

 ## Adding custom item to the ContextMenu